The Columbus Campus is closed: More

 Completion of the HESI A2 with a score of 75 is required for admission.
 This score reflects a necessary reading, science, and math knowledge foundation to be successful in the Nursing Program.
-Applicants are encouraged to utilize the Evolve Reach Admission Assessment Exam Review by HESI prior to taking the A2 exam.
-Learn more about the HESI A2This exam review is available for purchase at the Bookstore.
+Applicants are encouraged to utilize the Evolve Reach Admission Assessment Exam Review by HESI prior to taking the A2 exam.This exam review is available for purchase at the CSCC Bookstore.
 Scores from other schools will not be accepted.
-It is the student's responsibility to notify Nursing of any name change or your application will be rejected.
+A copy of the results must be submitted with your nursing application.
+Learn more about the HESI A2

 Additional Admission Information

-7. Please be advised of the following Licensure information:
+6. Please be advised of the following:

-From the Ohio Revised Code Chapter 4723.09 License Application:
+A. From the Ohio Revised Code Chapter 4723.09 License Application:

-A. For an applicant who entered a pre-licensure nursing education program on or after June 1, 2003, the criminal records check of the applicant that is completed by the bureau of criminal identification and investigation and includes a check of federal bureau of investigation records and that bureau submits to the board indicated that the applicant has not been convicted of, has not pleaded guilty to, and has not had a judicial finding of guilt for violating section 2903.01, 2903.02, 2903.03, 2903.11, 2905.01, 2907.02, 2907.03, 2907.05, 2909.02, 2911.01, or 2911.11 of the Revised Code or a substantially similar law of another state, the United States, or another country, (c) For all applicants, the board determines that the applicant has not committed any act that is grounds for disciplinary action under section 3123.47 or 4723.28 of the Revised Code or determines that an applicant who has committed any act that is grounds for disciplinary action under either section has made restitution or has been rehabilitated, or both.
+(b) For an applicant who entered a pre-licensure nursing education program on or after June 1, 2003, the criminal records check of the applicant that is completed by the bureau of criminal identification and investigation and includes a check of federal bureau of investigation records and that bureau submits to the board indicated that the applicant has not been convicted of, has not pleaded guilty to, and has not had a judicial finding of guilt for violating section 2903.01, 2903.02, 2903.03, 2903.11, 2905.01, 2907.02, 2907.03, 2907.05, 2909.02, 2911.01, or 2911.11 of the Revised Code or a substantially similar law of another state, the United States, or another country, (c) For all applicants, the board determines that the applicant has not committed any act that is grounds for disciplinary action under section 3123.47 or 4723.28 of the Revised Code or determines that an applicant who has committed any act that is grounds for disciplinary action under either section has made restitution or has been rehabilitated, or both.

 B. It is the applicant’s responsibility to notify the Nursing Program Chairperson of felony convictions, as admission may be revoked due to clinical placement denial.